lfresard/github_tutorial/README.md

 …
 ```

-Then I use git revert to "undo" the last change (the one referenced by the pointer HEAD).
+Then we use git revert to "undo" the last change (the one referenced by the pointer HEAD).
 ```
 DN52eo2r:example_github_repo git revert HEAD
 [master 36a6a69] Revert "deleted important file"